-The sweet spot of flow lies between the anxiety caused by a challenge being too difficult, and the boredom caused by the challenge being to easy.
+The sweet spot of flow lies between the anxiety caused by a challenge being too difficult and the boredom caused by the challenge being too easy.
 Please take some time to watch Mihaly Csikszentmihalyi's TED lecture Flow: The Secret to Happiness for a fascinating background on his life story and why he was drawn to defining and studying flow.

-When Roger Bannister describes breaking the four-minute mile by saying,”No longer conscious of my movement, I discovered a new unity with nature.
+When Roger Bannister described breaking the four-minute mile by saying, "No longer conscious of my movement, I discovered a new unity with nature.
 I had found a new source of power and beauty, a source I never dreamt existed.”
 He is describing superfluidity, not regular flow.
 Likewise, when artist Paul Klee says, “Everything vanishes around me, and works are born as if out of the void.
 Ripe, graphic fruits fall off.
 My hand has become the obedient instrument of a remote will.”
 This is superfluidity.
-Classifying these ‘peak experiences’ under the same umbrella as regular flow is a disservice because it makes the experience of ‘regular flow’ seem too exotic and more rarefied than it should be.
+Classifying these peak experiences under the same umbrella as regular flow is a disservice because it makes the experience of regular flow seem too exotic and more rarefied than it should be.

 Before lacing up my sneakers for every run or competition early in my career I developed a self-talk habit of saying, "Please let me create a state of flow and pierce through to a state of superfluidity this time."
 These experiences became a specific destination that I worked towards.
 Superfluidity felt like going through the wardrobe to a Narnia-like blissful place of Nirvana.
 I craved going back to this place and sought it out relentlessly.
 When I felt the shift from flow to superfluidity I would say to myself, "I'm in!"
 This transition feels like you have pierced through to another dimension far away from the constraints and worries of the work-a-day world.

 Some days I would huff and puff and try to break through to this wonderland of zero friction or viscosity but it wouldn’t happen.
-Nonetheless, I would enter a state of flow just about everyday and it felt good.
+Nonetheless, I would enter a state of flow just about every day and it felt good.
 I knew that spending more time in the Flow Channel was the only way to access that trap door or ‘pinhole’ to a superfluid state.
-The pursuit to experience superfluidity again kept me coming back to my practice day-after-day and pushed my skill level higher.
+The pursuit to experience superfluidity again kept me coming back to my practice day after day and pushed my skill level higher.
 The pursuit of superfluidity was the prime motivating force that allowed me to win races.
 Over time I learned more techniques that helped me create superfluidity on demand which correlated into peak performance.
-I will share more specific ways you can do this too in future blogs.
+I will share more specific ways you can do this too in future blog posts.